Bus Stop (play)

-Bus Stop was adapted as a 1956 film of the same name, directed by Joshua Logan and starring Marilyn Monroe and Don Murray.
-(None of the original Broadway cast repeated their roles for the film.)
-It was adapted as a 26-episode TV series, 1961-1962, produced on ABC.
+Bus Stop was adapted as a 1956 film of the same name, directed by Joshua Logan and starring Marilyn Monroe and Don Murray; none of the original Broadway cast repeated their roles for the film.
+The play was also adapted as a 26-episode TV series which aired on ABC from 1961–1962.
 A special theater production broadcast from the Claremont Theater in California was aired in 1982 on HBO.

 Characters

 Bus Stop is a drama, with romantic and some comedic elements.
 It is set in a diner in rural Kansas, about 25 miles west of Kansas City, Missouri, during a snowstorm.
 The bus passengers had to take shelter here.